AdelKS/LinuxGamingGuide/README.md

 You can disable this protection with the following kernel parameter `clearcpuid=514`
 ### Custom/self compiled kernels

 Using a self-compiled kernel can bring some improvements.
 There is a git repository called [linux-tkg](https://github.com/Frogging-Family/linux-tkg) that provides a script to compile the linux Kernel from source (takes about ~30mins, but can be stripped down with `modprobed-db`) with some customization options : the default [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)) ([CFS](https://en.wikipedia.org/wiki/Completely_Fair_Scheduler)) can be changed to other ones (Project C UPDS, PDS, BMQ, MuQSS)  These changes help getting better performance in games.
 And also other patches.
-Linux-tkg needs to be compiled on your own machine, where you can use compiler optimisations such as `-O3` and `-march=native` (and soon LTO + PGO), with an interactive script and a config file, I worked on the script to install on Ubuntu and Fedora.
+Linux-tkg needs to be compiled on your own machine, where you can use compiler optimisations such as `-O3` and `-march=native` (LTO is experimental and Clang only, PGO will come soon), with an interactive script and a config file, I worked on the script to install on Ubuntu and Fedora.

 More information here: https://github.com/Frogging-Family/linux-tkg